pcichowicz/USER-Reduction/README.md

   - Endogeous - Proportion of human reads including duplicates, after trimming adapters and short fragments. (mapping Reads / Number of reads trimmed);
   - Unique mapping - Proportion of human reads excluding duplicates, after trimming adapters and short fragments (unique mapping reads / number of reads trimmed);
   - Effeciency - Proportion of human reads excluding duplicates, out of total reads sequenced (unique reads / total number of reads)l;
+  - xDepth - Depth of coverage of x Chromosome
+  - yDepth - Depth of coverage of y Chromosome
+  - mDepth  - Depth of coverage of mitochonrial Chromosome
+  - authDepth - Depth of automsome Chromosomes

 ## Set up
 This pipeline has specific input/output directory structure.
 Below shows the instructions of how to setup the directories for this pipeline.
+The base directory is the directory that houses the following;

 ```
-|-- Project
+|-- Project/
-|-- Reference
+|-- Reference/
-|-- raw_fqs
+|-- raw_fqs/
-|-- Scripts
+|-- Scripts/
 ```

 ### Required inputs